stelf/scribserv3/README.md

   close the current, and open new file

-## Generating Params
+## Generating serialized and url-encoded JSON

-you can easily generate param strings with the following snippet
+You can easily generate template param strings for testing purposes with the following snippet:

 ```python
 # import urllib